Seasonal workers: issues state by state

-Last Friday, Prime Minister Scott Morrison announced the intention to restart the Seasonal Workers Programme (SWP), which could provide some relief for anticipated worker shortages next harvest.
-The announcement followed a National Cabinet meeting, during which it was also agreed to come up with a plan to allow farmers to cross state borders more easily within the next two weeks.
+Last Friday, Prime Minister Scott Morrison announced the government’s intention to restart the Seasonal Workers Programme (SWP), which could provide some relief for anticipated worker shortages next harvest.
+The announcement followed a national cabinet meeting, during which it was also agreed to come up with a plan to allow farmers to cross state borders more easily within the next two weeks.

 Apple and Pear Australia Ltd (APAL), the national peak industry body for apple and pear growers, has been looking at the issue state by state.
 Here’s a quick rundown:

 In the state hit hardest by the crisis, industry bodies like Fruit Growers Victoria have been encouraging growers to redeploy seasonal workers where possible after work has finished on a farm.
 There has also been backlash at calls to scrap the Working Holiday Visa used by backpackers who provide a vital labour pool during busy periods.

 Victorian grower Peter Hall of Integrity Fruits in Ardmona calls for working holiday and seasonal workers programs to be streamlined to meet the needs of COVID-19 shortages.

 “No-one can be reliant on one source totally,” he says.
 “You need a system where you can get workers from Vanuatu, Fiji, the Pacific Islands, bring them in, make sure they haven’t got the virus, and then send them to appropriate states.”

 Apple and Pear Growers of South Australia CEO Susie Green says that while everyone would love to be employing Australians to pick fruit, the issue isn’t that simple.